Transportation in Appalachia: Early roads

 Native American trails were the first in Appalachia.
-One of the earliest used by Europeans was Nemacolin's Path, a trail between the Potomac and the Monongahela River, going from Cumberland, Maryland, to the mouth of Redstone Creek, where Brownsville, Pennsylvania is situated.
+After their arrival in the region, European settlers would utilize these trails in addition to creating their own.
+One of the earliest Native American trails used by Europeans was Nemacolin's Path, a trail between the Potomac and the Monongahela River passing from present-day Cumberland, Maryland, an hub in the early days of European presence in the region, to the mouth of Redstone Creek, where Brownsville, Pennsylvania is situated today.

-The French and Indian War created a need for roads through Appalachia.
-In 1755, General Edward Braddock of the Coldstream Guards was sent to rout the French from Fort Duquesne along Nemacolin's Path.
-From Fort Cumberland, Braddock's army cut a military trail through the wilderness.
-This would become known as Braddock's Road.
-Another was a British military trail built in 1758 by General John Forbes of England from Chambersburg to Pittsburgh during the French and Indian War, later known as the Pittsburgh Road and the Conestoga Road.
+The French and Indian War created a greater need for roads through Appalachia.
+In 1755, General Edward Braddock of the Coldstream Guards was sent to route the French from Fort Duquesne along Nemacolin's Path.
+Braddock's army cut a military trail through the wilderness from Fort Cumberland, which would become known as Braddock's Road.
+In 1758, General John Forbes of England created a road from Chambersburg to Pittsburgh during the French and Indian War, later known as the Pittsburgh Road and the Conestoga Road.

-The first modern road to be built through Appalachia was the National Road starting at Cumberland, an early hub of Appalachia, generally following Braddock's Road, heading west first to Wheeling, Virginia.
-Other roads soon followed such as the Northwestern Turnpike and James River and Kanawha Turnpike.
+The first highway to be built through Appalachia, as well as the United States' first great federally financed highway, was the National Road, authorized in 1806 by President Thomas Jefferson.
+Beginning in Cumberland, the road generally followed Braddock's Road, heading west first to Wheeling, Virginia and, with later expansions, to Vandalia.
+Other roads soon followed, such as the Northwestern Turnpike and James River and Kanawha Turnpike.